Two Temple Place is a dazzling neo-Gothic gem on Victoria Embankment, commissioned by and built for William Waldorf Astor in the 1890s.

-The book ‘Two Temple Place: A Perfect Gem of late Victorian Art, Architecture and Design’ by Barbara Bryant, is available to purchase in the Exhibition Shop from January to April each year.
-Outside of this period please email firstname.lastname@example.org to place your order which will be posted to you for £15 (including postage and packaging).
+The book ‘Two Temple Place: A Perfect Gem of late Victorian Art, Architecture and Design’ by Barbara Bryant, is available to purchase.
+You can email email@example.com to place your order for £15 including postage and packaging within the UK.

 Two Temple Place is owned by The Bulldog Trust, registered charity 1123081.